-A new survey of Americans' attitudes about aging yielded some fascinating — and surprising — nuggets, including the fact that more than half of us think we look younger than our age, 70 percent of those over 65 say they're more active than their parents were, and most of us say age 38 was when we first "felt our age.”
-As for our role models in aging well: Celebs Betty White and George Clooney get the top votes.
-The survey …
+A new survey of Americans' attitudes about aging yielded some fascinating -- and surprising -- nuggets, including the fact that more than half of us think we look younger than our age, 70 percent of those over 65 say they're more active than their parents were, and most of us say age 38 was when we first "felt our age."

 Inexpensive apps for touching-up digital photos has made the kind of airbrushing artistry once reserved for celebrities available to the rest of us.
 Yes, we can now apply the same image altering techniques used on models and magazine covers to our own Match.com or LinkedIn profiles.
 But is it a good idea?